 How Do Call Queues Work?

-Call centers use IVR systems to reduce the amount of time that callers wait for the next agent.
+Call queues in modern call centers work through IVR systems to reduce the amount of time that callers wait for the next agent.

-IVRs are the best way to gather information about a call and therefore provide it with the right level of priority so that it can be addressed as needed.
+IVRs gather information about a call and assign it a priority so that it can be addressed as needed.
 This means that the customers that have answered or dialed in details that bump them up in the priority list will get responses quicker.
-This can also be used to reduce average time in queue for all of the calls.
+This can also be used to reduce the average time in queue for all of the calls.

 Reducing the average hold time, even after business hours, is vital to the customer experience and brings several benefits.